About Early Learning

 Early Learning at ED

-The Office of Early Learning (OEL) and the Office of Special Education Programs (OSEP) have primary responsibility for the department’s key early learning investments and the Deputy Assistant Secretary on Policy and Early Learning in the OEL is responsible for leading and coordinating ED’s early learning agenda by collaborating across various program offices.
+The Office of Innovation and Early Learning (IELP) and the Office of Special Education Programs (OSEP) have primary responsibility for the department’s key early learning investments.

 Early Learning Programs

-ED has prioritized early learning as one of its key goals and woven throughout ED's strategic plan.
-In addition, early learning is integrated in many grant programs.
-Promise Neighborhoods Supports and Full Service Community Schools grants for communities to build a continuum of supports and services beginning from prenatal through college and career birth in high-need communities.
-Investing in Innovation (i3) supports improving student achievement and attainment in order to expand the implementation of, and investment in, innovative practices, including from preschool through third grade.
-Striving Readers Comprehensive Literacy Program supports a comprehensive literacy from birth through grade 12.
-Demonstration Grants for Indian Children Supports school readiness projects for three- and four-year-old Indian children.
-Native Hawaiian Education and Alaska Native Educational Programs include projects with a focus on early learning.
+ED funds several programs that specifically focus on young learners (listed below).
+In addition, early learning is integrated in many ED grant programs.
+Promise Neighborhoods and Full Service Community Schools grants provide resources for high-need communities to build a continuum of supports and services from prenatal through college and career.
+The Education Innovation and Research (EIR) program is designed to generate, validate, and expand solutions to persistent educational challenges, including those in early learning.
+Comprehensive Literacy State Development supports comprehensive literacy from birth through grade 12.
+Demonstration Grants for Indian Children, Native Hawaiian Education and Alaska Native Education also include projects with a focus on early learning.

 Some of the key investments that focus on early learning include:

 Early Intervention for Infants and Toddlers with Disabilities

 The Individuals with Disabilities Education Act (IDEA) Part C awards formula grants to the 50 states, District of Columbia, Puerto Rico, Secretary of the Interior, and outlying areas to assist in implementing statewide systems of coordinated, comprehensive, and multidisciplinary interagency programs and in making early intervention services available to children with disabilities, ages birth through 2, and their families.